peagha/tree-plotter/README.md

-# Plotter
+# Tree Plotter

-This is a simple ruby algorithm that plots a tree based in a Hash.
+This is a simple Ruby algorithm that plots a tree based in a Hash.

 Example:
 ```ruby